myrrlyn/apocrypha.es/priv/archive/1zu6ay.md

 That story is the Aurbis.

-And Akatosh's gifts are the conventions of causality and linearity that allow this story to take place.
+And Akatosh’s gifts are the conventions of causality and linearity that allow this story to take place.
 Each Spirit given a past, present and future for them to create.
-Law's that govern the interaction of the individual, disparate stories.
+Laws that govern the interaction of the individual, disparate stories.

 And now, one central Law that allows the ultimate Tale to tell itself.
 The